 The prospect needs to understand the hole they’re in.
 Otherwise, they can’t appreciate how much you helped them out of it.

 Is solving the problem your USP?
 Excellent.
 Make that clear.
-Make it clear that no-one else’s camera takes photos as fast as yours.
+No-one else charges less for accounting software.
+No-one else’s camera takes photos as fast as yours.
 No-one else’s data capture is faster.
-No-one else’s software is cheaper.

 But, odds are, that won’t be the case.
 So, if you can’t claim that no-one else does what you do, make it clear that no-one else understands the problem like you do.
 Because then they know your focus is where they want it to be.